 Payment by cash, cheque or bank transfer.

-I can offer appointments during the day or evening up until 9.00 pm.
+I can offer appointments during the day or evening up until 7.30 pm and to 9.00 pm on Thursdays.

 My Continuing Professional Development is in the areas of

 Counselling around Mental Health and Physical Well Being

 Counselling around Attachment Styles from our Early Childhood